Technology

 What is Computational Thinking?

 Computational thinking has its roots in computer science and is now considered an important problem solving skill that can be used across all subject matters and disciplines, for example, social studies, humanities, science, and math.
 A coding project that is introduced in the classroom is actually teaching even our youngest students how to effectively approach a question and find solutions, no matter how complex it may seem at first.
-Computational thinking supports creative thinking, flexibility, and problem solving, and is an excellent representation of our Character Education Program's theme this year, “Solve and Evolve.”
+Computational thinking supports creative thinking, flexibility, and problem solving, and is an excellent representation of our Character Education Program's theme, “Solve and Evolve.”

 Computational thinking teaches students how to:

-- Observe trends in a set of data and how these patterns are being generated
+• Observe trends in a set of data and how these patterns are being generated

-- Solve complex problems by breaking them down into bite sized, manageable chunks
+• Solve complex problems by breaking them down into bite sized, manageable chunks

-- Test and iterate upon ideas
+• Test and iterate upon ideas

-- Merge math, engineering, and art together in order to solve real-world problems
+• Merge math, engineering, and art together in order to solve real-world problems

-- Develop a growth mindset and grit by learning that everything is a work in progress
+• Develop a growth mindset and grit by learning that everything is a work in progress